vseloved/cl-nlp/docs/user-guide/getting-started.md

 # Getting Started

-The steps to install and run cl-nlp with quicklisp.
+The steps to install and run CL-NLP with quicklisp.
 You will also find information about the test, docs infrastructure with guidelines to contribute.

 ---